-This Hazelnut Honey Roasted Apple recipe is lovely for fall and perfect for a Thanksgiving dessert, in case you want to skip the pie this year.
-The hazelnut flavor and use of Green Dragon apples makes them stand out form all other honey roasted apples.
-More apples!
+Hazelnut Honey Roasted Apples are lovely for fall and perfect for a Thanksgiving dessert, in case you want to skip the pie this year.
+The hazelnut flavor and use of Green Dragon apples makes them stand out from all other honey roasted apples.

 Though you could use other apples for this recipe, I used a very special variety.
 And I almost ate all of them before I cold get them in the pan, with a little help from my boys, who especially love their name — Green Dragon apples.

 This beautiful fruit was the inspiration for this lovely fall apple recipe.

 I need two things in an apple — crispness and sweetness.
 If either one isn’t there, I’m out.
 There are few varieties that I think have the perfect blend of both, and Green Dragon apples are one of them.

 What are Green Dragon Apples?

 Green Dragon apples hold a whole lot of goodness, and you’ll quickly see why they’re perfect for my honey roasted apples.

 They have a delicious pineapple flavor.
 Really, you’ll see.